 His journey as a farmer

-He started researching more on crops, farming methods, and started talking to other farmers.
-He realized that most farmers just tended to follow what others were doing, and some of the natural farming practices our ancestors had developed had got lost in the last 30-40 years after the introduction of chemical farming.
-He is developing his land in stages, in a much planned manner – typical of an engineer.
+He started researching more on crops, and farming methods and started talking to other farmers.
+He realized that most farmers just tended to follow what others were doing, and some of the natural farming practices our ancestors had developed had gotten lost in the last 30-40 years after the introduction of chemical farming.
+He is developing his land in stages, in a much-planned manner – typical of an engineer.
 He currently has rubber (his main bet), areca, paddy and maize.
-He is also growing vegetables in a small scale for his own consumption, and to sell in the local market.
+He is also growing vegetables on a small scale for his own consumption, and to sell in the local market.

 The core principles around which he is designing the rest of his life are: